fahadhassan1213/Developer-Quiz-app/README.md

 * * * * *

-These instructions will get you a copy of the project up and running on
+These instructions will get you a copy of the project and running on

 your local machine for development and testing purposes

-You will need [Git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/en/download/)
+You will need to install [Git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/en/download/) on your local machine/computer

 How to get files
 ================